veraison/services/README.md

 Provisioning service provides a REST-based API for external trusted supply chain actors (for example, Endorsers) to provision Reference Values, Endorsed Values (known as Endorsements), and Trust Anchors into Veraison Trusted Services.

 It uses Attestation Format (e.g. PSA) specific decoders  to extract the Endorsements from received payload.
 On the back end it communicates with [VTS](#Veraison-Trusted-Services) to store, retrieve, and manage the Endorsements and Trust Anchors.
 The API details are documented under [Endorsement Provisioning Interface](https://github.com/veraison/docs/tree/main/api/endorsement-provisioning).
 Provisioning service acts as a front end to accept a variety of Endorsement Formats.
-For now, only PSA (Profile 1 & Profile 2) and TPM based Endorsements are supported.
+For now, PSA (Profile 1 & Profile 2), CCA and TPM based Endorsements are supported.

 Refer to [scope](https://github.com/veraison/docs/blob/main/project-overview.md#scope---provisioning) for full set of services that shall be provided by the provisioning service.